-Your funding fee requirement status will also be displayed on your certificate of eligibility.
-A COE demonstrates your military service record and can be obtained by any veteran, active service member or surviving spouse.
+Your funding fee requirement status will also be displayed on your certificate of eligibility (COE).
+A COE demonstrates your military service record and, as such, are used by lenders to verify your VA home loan eligibility.
+These documents can be readily obtained by any veteran, active service member or surviving spouse.
 If your COE indicates an exemption, your lender will remove the funding fee from your mortgage costs.

 Can you have your VA funding fee refunded?

 A VA funding fee exemption is given to applicants with an approved disability claim, but what if your claim is approved after your VA mortgage closes?

 If your pending disability claim was approved after paying this upfront expense, you might be able to have the fee refunded.
 To qualify for this refund, your disability compensation would need to be retroactively approved prior to the date your loan was closed.

 Your lender and VA regional loan center will have more information on how to obtain a VA funding fee refund and if your specific situation qualifies.

 In some cases, yes, you may be able to deduct your VA funding fee from your taxes.* If you are eligible for this kind of tax deduction, you’ll need to apply it the same year you pay your VA closing costs.
 The exception would be if you choose to spread out your funding fee across the length of your home loan.
 In either case, be sure to consult a certified tax advisor to see if you qualify for a VA funding fee tax deduction.